Best 2023 Diwali Celebrations From Around the World

 Special Recommendation: Jaipur, India

-While there are many amazing Diwali celebrations throughout India, one last city worth mentioning is Jaipur.
-Indeed, many will say this city south of New Dehli hosts the world’s best Festival of Lights celebration.
-That’s because during this festive time, the city is awash in magnificent colors and lights.
-In particular, you should visit places like Nahargarh Fort, Hawal Mahal, Johri Bazaar and Ashardham Temple.
-Among the many more cities to consider in India are Amritsar, Goa, Gujarat and Kolkata, among several others.
+While there are many unique Diwali celebrations throughout India, Jaipur is one last city worth mentioning.
+Indeed, many will say this city south of New Dehli hosts the world’s largest Festival of Lights celebration.
+That’s Because, during this festive time, the city is awash in magnificent colors and lights.
+In particular, you should visit places like Nahargarh Fort, HawHawahal, Johri Bazaar, and AshAkshardhammple.
+Among the many more cities to consider in India are Amritsar, Goa, Gujarat, and Kolkata, among several others.

 About the Author

-Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS from 2012-2019.
-More than 900 stories still appear in syndication across over 20 CBS websites, including New York, Los Angeles, Chicago and San Francisco.
+Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS from 2012 to 2019.
+More than 900 stories still appear in syndication across over 20 CBS websites, including New York, Los Angeles, Chicago, and San Francisco.
 During his peak years with CBS, Randy had a digital audience reach of 489 million and 5.5 million monthly visitors.
-Additionally, his stories have appeared in the Daily Meal, CBS News, CBS Radio, The CW, Engadget, NBC.com, NJ.com and Radio.com.
+Additionally, his stories have appeared in the Daily Meal, CBS News, CBS Radio, The CW, Engadget, NBC.com, NJ.com, and Radio.com.
 He earned a Media Fellowship from Stanford University in 2012.